hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 The full set of sub-elements is visible in the "Key Elements Table" or "Snapshot Table" which shows the sub-elements defined in this profile (shown in the "Differential Table") and the sub-elements inherited from a base profile.

+##### Must Support - Composition Sections
+Obligations vary significantly for elements in the AU PS Composition profile, in particular obligations on `Composition.section` reflect the expectations of [The "IPS"](https://build.fhir.org/ig/HL7/fhir-ips/Structure-of-the-International-Patient-Summary.html) and  [ISO 27269](https://www.iso.org/standard/79491.html):
+- AU PS Consumers **SHALL** consume Compositions if a section is present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.
+- For all mandatory sections (`Composition.section` minimum cardinality > 0) AU PS Producers **SHALL** correctly populate the section if a value is known.
+- For all recommended sections AU PS Producers **SHOULD** correctly populate the section if a value is known.
+- For all optional or undefined sections AU PS Producers **MAY** correctly populate the section if a value is known.

 ##### Must Support - Primitive Elements
 Primitive elements are single elements with a primitive value.
 If a primitive element is labelled as *Must Support*:
 - AU PS Producers **SHALL** correctly populate the element if a value is known.
-- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid value, and **SHOULD** display the value of this element when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.

 For example, the AU PS Organization Profile `name` element is a primitive string datatype.
 Therefore, when claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in `Organization.name` if a value is known.